Istanbul Food Guide

 Chef sliding cooked pide from wood-fired oven with large peel while offsider brushes tops with oil

 Each place has its own variety of this flatbread.
-Some places offer more colorful varieties, some try to fit in as many flavors as possible, and some just like to incorporate different textures.
-This is the Turkish version of the artisanal Italian pizza: the same adept cooking methods for a fraction of the price.
+Some shops go for more colorful versions, some pack in as many flavors as possible, and some play with texture.
+It delivers the same skilled oven work as an artisanal pizza for a fraction of the price.

-Some pides will be more expensive than the others; avoid ordering pastırmalı (cured beef), sucuklu (dried beef), and kavurmalı (canned meat) pide if you want to survive the day with some money in your pocket.
+Some pides cost more than others.
+Skip pastırmalı (cured beef), sucuklu (dried beef), and kavurmalı (canned meat) pide if you want to end the day with money still in your pocket.

 6. Tavuk Döner Dürüm - all around Istanbul (Chicken döner wrap)

-You can’t walk more than 5 minutes in Istanbul without coming across a döner shop selling chicken döner kebab.
+You can’t walk more than five minutes in Istanbul without passing a shop selling chicken döner kebab.

 7. Haşlanmış ve Közde Mısır - touristy, crowded and seaside parts of Istanbul (Boiled and grilled sweetcorn)